jskycak3/jpskycak.github.io/_pages/tutor.md

 ## [Availability](#availability)

 Here is my availability for this week, next week, and the week after.
-I am available during any empty time slot (an "x" means I am unavailable during that slot).
 You can contact me at jpskycak@gmail.com to schedule a session.

 |           | Mon        | Tue      | Wed      | Thu         | Fri     | Sat         | Sun     |
 | --------- |: -------- :|: ------ :|: ------ :|: --------- :|: ----- :|: --------- :|: ----- :|